 Disciplined and Devoted

-Godliness exercised in the spiritual life of a believer is a peaceful, quiet, and dignified life when possible as much as it can be controlled by the believer.
-This is not a life prone to outbursts of anger, lust, or stirring up of others for their own amusement (There may be a time to fight but it is rare).
-The greatest godliness exercised in real life is not a preacher but the family who lives day by day disciplined and devoted to God and what is important to him.
-A person living in godliness WILL appear out of touch with the world around them.
-In new setting with new people, I never walk in an say hello everyone I am a Christian.
-Yet somehow that vibe flows off and everyone always seems to recognize my respect toward God.
-It comes out in my speech, my diligence, my lack of drama, and my overall approach to life.
+The greatest godliness in real life isn’t a preacher.
+It’s the family that lives day by day disciplined and devoted to God and what’s important to Him.
+A person living in godliness will seem out of touch with the world.
+In new settings with new people, I never walk in saying “hello everyone, I’m a Christian.”
+Yet that vibe flows off me, and people always seem to recognize my respect toward God.
+It shows in my speech, diligence, lack of drama, and overall approach to life.

 3 If anyone teaches a different doctrine and does not agree with the sound words of our Lord Jesus Christ and the teaching that accords with godliness, 4 he is puffed up with conceit and understands nothing.
 1 Timothy 6:3-4 ESV